 The Kenmore unit features a really nice control panel.
 Its LED display is of good quality and clear as day.
 The only concern is that it does not display the ambient humidity as well as temperature.
 Only the set humidity level is displayed.
-Also, there is not check filter light which illuminates in order to alert you when to replace or clean the air filter, so you could just keep on guessing when to do the unit’s maintenance.
+Also, no check filter light illuminates to alert you when to replace or clean the air filter, so you could keep on guessing when to do the unit’s maintenance.

 Fan speeds are easy enough to select.
 Other settings, however, are more difficult to understand.
-For instance, setting the humidity manually, you will have to press the “Settings” button until “Humidity” illuminates.
-You will then press the up and down arrow buttons in order to set the humidity level.
+For instance, setting the humidity manually will have to press the “Settings” button until “Humidity” illuminates.
+You will then press the up and down arrow buttons to set the humidity level.
 Labeling a function that allows you to set the humidity manually as “Humidity” is somewhat ambiguous.

-The included manual of the dehumidifier is very clear and on point with lots of troubleshooting solutions.
-It also contains good diagrams that describe maintenance, care and the general operation of the KM70 dehumidifier.
+The included manual of the dehumidifier is obvious and on point with lots of troubleshooting solutions.
+It also contains good diagrams that describe maintenance, care, and the general operation of the KM70 dehumidifier.

-At approx. $300 price tag, the KM70 is definitely a very expensive dehumidifier that you might think twice buying it.
-When compared to other dehumidifiers of the same class, there is nothing about the KM70 which justifies its high price.
+At approx. $300 price tag, the KM70 is definitely a very expensive dehumidifier that you might think twice about buying it.
+Compared to other dehumidifiers of the same class, there is nothing about the KM70, which justifies its high price.

-Other than some unique features like the “Cycle Timer”, its features are mostly standard.
+Other than some unique features like the “Cycle Timer,” its features are mostly standard.
 Plus, it performs poorly in terms of moisture removal, which, in its essence, is a dehumidifier’s job.
-We simply can’t recommend this dehumidifier for even the Kenmore brand loyalist.
+We can’t recommend this dehumidifier for even the Kenmore brand loyalist.

 However, if you think you can afford the high price tag and its features will do in your opinion, then we simply can’t stop you in your decision.